nuxeo-sandbox/nuxeo-kibana-demo/README.md

 * Run install script as root

+*IMPORTANT* if using HTTPS, pass the option `https` to `install.sh`

 ```
 chmod 777 install.sh
 sudo ./install.sh
+# --or--
+sudo ./install.sh https
 ```

-* If your instance already had some data, you must now [rebuild the Elasticsearch index](https://doc.nuxeo.com/display/ADMINDOC/Elasticsearch+Setup#ElasticsearchSetup-RebuildingtheIndexRebuildingtheIndex).
+* If your Nuxeo instance already had some data, you must now [rebuild the Elasticsearch index](https://doc.nuxeo.com/display/ADMINDOC/Elasticsearch+Setup#ElasticsearchSetup-RebuildingtheIndexRebuildingtheIndex).

-* Update the route 53 (on AWS), if relevant, so to add kibana.somename.cloud.nuxeo.com (with the exact same TNAME as somename.cloud.nuxeo.com)
+* Update Route53 (on AWS), if relevant, so to add kibana-somename.cloud.nuxeo.com (with the exact same TNAME as somename.cloud.nuxeo.com)

-* To access kibana:  go to kibana.somename.cloud.nuxeo.com, use `kibana` as user, enter the password you set for this user.
+* To access kibana:  go to kibana-somename.cloud.nuxeo.com, use `kibana` as user, enter the password you set for this user.

 ## Troubleshooting